giantswarm/releases/aws/v15.0.0/README.md

 ### cluster-operator [3.8.0](https://github.com/giantswarm/cluster-operator/releases/tag/v3.8.0)

 #### Changed
-- Adjust helm chart to be used with config-controller.
+- Adjust helm chart to be used with `config-controller`.

 #### Fixed
 - Updated OperatorKit to v4.3.1 for Kubernetes 1.20 support;
-- Fix clusterIPRange value in configmap;
+- Fix `clusterIPRange` value in configmap;
-- Fix kubeconfig resource to search secrets in all namespaces;
+- Fix `kubeconfig` resource to search secrets in all namespaces.
-- Add `AllowedLabels` to clusterconfigmap resource to prevent unnecessary updates.

-#### Added
-- Create app CR for per cluster app-operator instance;
-- Add `appfinalizer` resource to remove finalizers from workload cluster app CRs.

-#### Removed
-- Do not add `VersionBundle` to new `CertConfig` specs (`CertConfig`s are now versioned using a label). **This change requires using `cert-operator` 1.0.0 or later.**